chrisfcarroll/Post-Agile-Manifesto/Discussion.md

 3. Link to/restatement of the original manifesto

-4. Identify the state of those stuck in a so-called agile process which they are powerless to change or improve.
-Being made powerless to improve is _exactly_ the opposite of agile.
+4. Highlight the irony but also the pain of a so-called agile environment in which the people are powerless to change or improve.
+Being made powerless to improve is _exactly_ the opposite of agile